 Should I speak with my physician before I began juicing?

 Any time you begin a new diet regimen, especially if you are planning on fasting, you should speak with your doctor.
-If you are pregnant, breastfeeding, or suffer from other serious health issues, always consult with your doctor before making any changes.
+If you are pregnant, breastfeeding, or suffering from other serious health issues, always consult with your doctor before making any changes.

 How much juice do I need to consume throughout the day?